 Due to the extremely low wages in Mexico, many students drop out of school to work and help with their family’s household expenses.
 Unfortunately, the need to work often outweighs the desire to continue with an education.
 The cost of living is high compared to wages and many families struggle to pay the added expenses of sending a child to school.
 There is no public bus system, so many students must pay for taxis.
 School uniforms are mandatory for public schools and families must buy a uniform for each child.
-Many schools, especially in rural areas, also put additional burdens on families by making them purchase and provide all of the classroom supplies, including supplies for teachers.
+Many schools, especially in rural areas, put additional burdens on families by making them purchase and provide the classroom supplies, including supplies for teachers.

 Vida Outreach believes that education is essential to breaking the cycle of poverty and we want to give every child a chance for a brighter future.
 Education is a way to inspire individuals to take action and change the broken system that governs society.
 Student sponsorships provide school supplies, backpacks, and financial support to help pay for the uniform and school enrollment fees.
 The program is also a great opportunity to mentor and tutor the local youth and develop relationships with their families.
-Most of the parents of students we work with did not go to school and often struggle to help them with homework.
+Most of the parents we work with did not go to school and often struggle to help their children with homework.

 Service Trips hosted by Vida Outreach are a great way to join our effort in Mexico.
 Your skills and talents can be used to make a real difference in the lives of others.
 Service trips are also a great way to partner with local Mexican leaders and communities to develop cross-border linkages, relationships, and support systems.
 Ending poverty will take an international effort.
 Learn more